thk123/se4be-website/index.md

  * [Python unittest](https://docs.python.org/3/library/unittest.html){:target="_blank"} - the built-in unit testing framework in Python.
  * [Python unittest.mock](https://docs.python.org/3/library/unittest.mock.html){:target="_blank"} - the built-in mocking framework in Python.

 This seminar can be tweaked to use the language of your choice, or cover testing examples that resemble the kind of code you write to make this easier to apply.
-[Get in touch](mailto:hi@tkiley.co.uk) today to start writing automated tests today.
+Please [get in touch with me](mailto:hi@tkiley.co.uk) and we can customise this seminar to match your skills and desired technologies.

 ### Seminar C: "Good" Code